junxit/us-congress-bills-114/metadata.md

 - 2016-06-16 — Placed on the Union Calendar, Calendar No. 485.
 - 2016-06-16 — Reported by the Committee on House Administration.
 H. Rept.
 114-626.
 - 2016-06-16 — Reported by the Committee on House Administration.
 H. Rept.
 114-626.
+- 2016-11-29 — Considered by unanimous consent. (consideration: CR H6353)
+- 2016-11-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-11-29 — Mr. Harper asked unanimous consent to take from the Speaker's table and consider.
+- 2016-11-29 — On passage Passed without objection. (text of measure as passed: CR H6353)
+- 2016-11-29 — Passed/agreed to in House: On passage Passed without objection.(text of measure as passed: CR H6353)